 I am a Ph.D. candidate at the University of North Carolina, Chapel Hill.
-I am currently teaching Sociology 411: Social Movements.
+I am currently teaching Sociology 274: Social and Economic Justice.
 My research interests focus on social movements, political sociology, inequality, and organizations, particularly as they relate to youth civic engagement.
 More about my research can be seen here.

 Below are some of my recent publications and works in progress.
 You can download a full CV here as well.